EdDataScienceEES/tutorial-Stead-James/index.md

     full_data <- full_join(occurences, spatial_data,
                          by = c("sample_id" = "id"))

-this joins all our data together by sample_id for occurrences and id for spatial_data, if theres any that dont have a match in either data sheet they will still be included and the columns from the other data will return NA
+this joins all our data together by sample_id for occurrences and id for spatial_data, if theres any that don't have a match in either data sheet they will still be included and the columns from the other data will return NA.

 look at the number of observation in the three objects we have 231171 in occurences, 23742 in spatial_data and 231171 in full_join.

-The difference is because for each sample_id in  occurences we have multiple recordings (hence the larger number of baraibles) but only one recording for each id in spatial_data.
+The difference is because for each sample_id in  occurences we have multiple recordings (hence the larger number of observations) but only one recording for each id in spatial_data.

 So lets find the number of unique sample_ids we have: